nevakrien/tasker/README.md

 # tasker
-basic task runner made in C using nob
+basic task runner made in C with the goal of being cross platform and not sucking.